Articles , Glossary

 Tubik-Studio-logo-for-Saily-app

-A creative search of mascots for Saily App logo
+A creative search for mascots for Saily App logo

 The outcome of the creative search is the selected style and type direction (for example, flat or skeuomorphic, colorful or monochrome, featuring the mascot or not and hundreds of other general stylistic details), color palette, basic shaping and placement of the logo (say, round, square, triangular; using landscape or portrait placement; perhaps setting several variants of shapes and logo elements placement, etc.)